boredcoco/wellnessbot/README.md

 what you need
 1. repltit
 2. discord (because it is a discord bot)
+3. a discord server to host your bot
-3. uptimerobot (to make the bot run continuously)
+4. uptimerobot (to make the bot run continuously)

 what to do
 1. create a discord bot